Signs Something Has Gone Wrong with Your Electrical System

 6. A Burnt Smell

-It’s safe to say that homeowners should never want their homes to “smell like burning.”
-After eliminating kitchen appliances and other electrical tools as the source of the smell — if it isn’t something on the stove or the oven, it could be a misplaced hair straightener or hot glue gun — homeowners should assume it is the electrical system and take quick action.
+It’s safe to say that homeowners should never want their homes to “smell like something is burning.”
+After eliminating kitchen appliances and other electrical tools as the source of the smell, if it isn’t something on the stove or the oven, it could be a misplaced hair straightener or hot glue gun.
+Homeowners should assume it is the electrical system and take quick action.

 A burnt smell means the electrical wires are heating up enough to melt their plastic sheathing and potentially singe the materials around them.
 Homeowners must shut off their electricity, stat, and call an electrical expert for help.
 Ignoring the issue will result in a major disaster, like a house fire, so quick and confident action is mandatory.